“I take an integrated approach to my practice, which means that I offer a combination of psychoanalytic and cognitive behavioral techniques.”

 What advice would you give to someone who is hesitant to try therapy?

-The two things I would say to anyone who is hesitant about therapy is to try it at least once and to get curious.
-It is not easy to initiate a conversation with a helping professional; but seeing a therapist is not about discussing something that is wrong, it’s about seeking to understand yourself better and see your life from a new perspective.
+The two things I would say to anyone who is hesitant about therapy is to try it at least once and to be curious about your life.
+I understand that it may not be easy to initiate a conversation with a helping professional; but I believe that seeing a therapist is not just about discussing difficult issues.
+It can also be about deepening your understanding about yourself and gaining a new perspective about your life.

 Have you done any research-based work that you found particularly exciting?
 How does it inform your practice today?

-In my role as past director of the OnTrack NY program, I investigated the impact of early intervention for young people experiencing their first onset of psychosis.
-This research is particularly exciting because it examines the role of an integrative approach in mental health treatment.
-Currently, I am working on a qualitative study with the University of Pennsylvania that examines the cultural experiences of Hispanic families in community mental health settings.
-I am confident that this research will offer a greater understanding of culturally sensitive interventions that may help Hispanic families living in urban environments.
+I’ve investigated the impact of early intervention treatment for young people experiencing their first onset of psychosis.
+This research is particularly exciting because it examines the impact of integrative approaches in therapy.
+Currently, I am working on a qualitative study that examines the cultural experiences of families in community mental health settings.
+I believe my research has provided individuals that I serve ways to assess and achieve the unique goals that are created in the process of therapy.

 “I describe myself as someone who is wholly committed to assisting people in their personal journey with compassion and respect for their decision-making process.”